Postpartum & Parenthood Counseling for Couples

 Every new child changes the shape of a partnership.
 Roles shift.
 Energy shifts.
 Expectations shift.
 The version of “we” that worked before may not fit anymore.

-This work creates space to intentionally reshape your relationship so it supports both of you, not just the logistics of raising children.
+This work creates space to intentionally reshape your relationship so it supports both of you, and not just the logistics of raising children.

 You Might Be in the Right Place If…